open-nest-africa/website/CONTRIBUTING.md

-# Contributing to Open Nest
+# Contributing to Open Nest Africa

-🎉 Thank you for your interest in contributing to **Open Nest**!
+🎉 Thank you for your interest in contributing to **Open Nest Africa**!
 We're excited to grow this community together.
 This guide will walk you through how to get started and contribute effectively.

 ---